shridharns/gpt4o-web-shri/README.md

-# GPT4O Web Implementation
+# GPT-4o Web Implementation

 ## Overview

-This project is an implementation of the GPT 4o model, designed to provide a web interface for interacting with GPT-4-based multi-modal interaction.
+This project is an implementation of the GPT-4o model, designed to provide a web interface for interacting with GPT-4o based multi-modal interaction.
 This project uses AWS Poly for its voice parts.
 The project leverages modern web development tools and practices, with a focus on scalability, maintainability, and user experience.

 ## Features